 University response to faculty unionization

-In recent communications, the University Board of Trustees and the Chancellor have publicly stated their preference that the University’s administration’s direct working relationship with faculty best serves the educational mission of the University — without interference from a third party that may or may not understand higher education, our University community and our values.
+The University Board of Trustees and the Chancellor have publicly stated their preference that the University’s administration’s direct working relationship with faculty best serves the educational mission of the University — without interference from a third party that may or may not understand higher education, our University community and our values.

 This direct working relationship — one that is founded upon decades of mutual respect, trust, and direct dialogue — is what makes Saint Martin’s a special place.
 This way, we grow together in shared governance and support direct communication between administration and faculty.